mszell/introdatasci/README.md

 * Bruno Gonçalves / Data4Sci: https://github.com/DataForScience/Networks
 * James Bagrow: http://bagrow.com/dsv/
 * A network science class by Sean Cornelius and Emma Thompson

+## License
+All materials were used for educational, non-commercial reasons only.
+Feel free to use as you wish for the same purpose, at your own risk.
+For other re-use questions please consult the license of the respective source.
+Our main sources use a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/) so we use it too.

 ## Credits
 Python Crash Course: Anastassia Vybornova